 I don’t think a lot of people realize what goes into developing a partnership like this.
 The “dating” phase involves all kinds of quality tests on the farm-fresh ingredient we’re hoping to source, as well as audits on the farm’s practices.
 If our criteria is met, it’s on to full scale piloting to see how the ingredients even work with our process.
 And, even after allll of that, they still need to grow for us!
 It can take as long as a year and a half to go from conception to being an official Farm Fresh Partner on our label.

-So many, many people and actions are involved before Robert (our CEO) boards a plane to visit the farm and convey OUR story to them!
 The farmers are often surprised at the steps we take to research and test everything we do to ensure a quality product; it’s something they just love to learn about.
 Building trust with them through our own transparency is vital.
 We love sharing our testing results with them, too.
 Some of those tests are things the farms wouldn’t likely do themselves, so it's a great way for them to get more information on how their crops and fields are doing.

 What are the challenges you face in your role?

 I never want to leave [the farms].
 That’s the hard part.
 My boss Richard (VP of R&D) always says, “Oh no, we are going to lose Caitlin….”
 He’s worried I will stay on the farms and not come home!

 What’s a common misconception about farmers that you’ve learned through your work.

 I think it is just shocking in general how little the general population actually knows about farming.
 We are so removed from our food system.

 Do you have a favorite story from your many Farm visits?